syntixi/website/docs/concepts/core/bundle.md

 ---
-title: Bundle
 sidebar_label: 'Bundle'
-sidebar_position: 1
+sidebar_position: 0
 ---

+# Bundle

 Bundle is an archive of files for function to execute with, it may contain source code files or machine learning models.

-At function initial stage, [Fetcher](xxx) downloads and extracts archive contents to function pod volume which can be accessed with path `/userfunc`.
+At function initial stage, Syntixi downloads and extracts archive contents to function pod volume which can be accessed with path `/userfunc`.
 Currently, CLI supports to create a bundle with local files or a publicly accessible URL.